 Students enrolling in classes that require special fees (lab fees, lessons, supplies, etc.) beyond the home-campus fees assessed at the time of registration will be responsible for remittance or payment to the billing department or institution.

-The course exchange is limited to one course per student per semester per participating campus.
+The course exchange is limited to two (2) courses per student per semester per participating campus.
 Students are required to take at least one course at their home campus when participating in the Course Exchange Program (excluding summer session).
-Exceptions to the one-course/semester limit among campuses are as follows:
+Exceptions to the two-course/semester limit among campuses are as follows:

 - Students who have declared a Tri-College minor (one not offered by their home campus).
 The minor must be declared and on file with the home institution, and will be confirmed by the home campus at the point of registration.
 The host campus will confirm that the courses being requested are required for the minor;